JordanTaylorJ/board-builder/README.md

-### BoardBuilder was designed as a tool to build out a complete skateboard.
+### BoardBuilder was designed as a tool to build a complete skateboard based on your syle of riding.

 ## Tech Stack:
 * Javascript React